-Option Exercises and Stock Vested For Fiscal 2011
+Option Exercises and Stock Vested For Fiscal 2012

-- (1) The value realized equals the difference between the option exercise price and the fair market value of Landec Common Stock on the date of exercise, multiplied by the number of shares for which the option was exercised. - (2) Mr. Steele exercised options to purchase 121,785 shares of Common Stock and received 34,514 shares of Landec Common Stock.
-The value of 87,271 shares was used to cover the exercise price and taxes on a portion of the options exercised.
+(1) The value realized equals the difference between the option exercise price and the fair market value of Landec Common Stock on the date of exercise, multiplied by the number of shares for which the option was exercised.

+- (2) The Named Executive Officers exercised their option to purchase shares of Landec Common Stock or had RSUs vest and they withheld or swapped the number of shares noted to cover the exercise price and/or the taxes owed on the event. - (3) Mr. Skinner acquired 7,500 shares through a vested stock award and 750 shares were acquired by Mr. Skinner's wife.